jonslack22/Portfolio1-HuddsHikes/READMEHudds.md

 3. After reading some basic information about the group and the nature of the walks on offer, a positive first impression garnered of Hudds Hikes would be reinforced by listing why the group thinks it's worth joining.
 This led to the "Why Ramble With Us?" section on the homepage.

+4. For the group 'to put it's money where it's mouth is', concrete information about upcoming walks, including wheelchair and mobility-vehicle friendly walks, is included in the 'Our Upcoming Walks' section, immediately following the "Why Ramble With Us?" section.
+This notion extends to the 'Events' page, as means of the group's intention to carry their intentions further afield.

-4. It was at this point that I commenced a wireframe design on [Miro](https://miro.com/app/board/uXjVPVVcxhY=/?share_link_id=156333714561).
+5. It was after both the Home and Event Pages received their basic HTML structure and early CSS stylings that I commenced a wireframe design on [Miro](https://miro.com/app/board/uXjVPVVcxhY=/?share_link_id=156333714561).
 The basic layout of the site holds true to the wireframe layout, though it is not to scale.
 The greatest deviation from the wireframe came from the layout of the images on the homepage.
-Having information about walks horizontally aligned is visually impractical on smaller screen sizes, and the headline images at the top of the page
+Having information about multiple walks while horizontally aligned is visually impractical on smaller screen sizes, and the headline images arranged similarly on smaller screens would lose some impact, so restricting each image's screen estate at smaller screen widths was prioritised.

-5. For the group 'to put it's money where it's mouth is', concrete information about upcoming walks, including wheelchair and mobility-vehicle friendly walks, is included immediately afterwards in the 'Our Upcoming Walks' section, as well as on the 'Events' page, as means of the group's intention to carry their intentions further afield.
+6. Details such as the fonts used across the site, and a colour scheme, were not finalised until later in the project.
+Fonts "Istok" "Anton" and "Galindo were chosen as attention-grabbing styles that differentiate themselves from more common and formal text styles.
+Colours associated with the countryside were used across the site in contrast to dark-grey and black fonts as a means of enhancing visibility.

 ## Project Wireframe - Miro